KTStephano/ktstephano.github.io/rendering/opengl/bindless.markdown

 ![bindless](/assets/bindless.PNG)

+## Note About Dynamically Uniform Expressions

+For information on what dynamically uniform expressions are, see [https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)#Dynamically_uniform_expression](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)#Dynamically_uniform_expression).

+In the above shader we are pulling the texture using the value inside of `flat in int fsInstance;`.
+Since we are drawing multiple instances with the same draw command, this will **not** be a dynamically uniform expression.
+Certain hardware supports this, for example the GTX 1060 I used supports it with no other extensions needed except bindless.

+But on other hardware this could cause major issues since the code path leading to the texture access needs to be dynamically uniform.
+There are two main workarounds:

+1) Switch to Multi-Draw Indirect (MDI) and make use of `gl_DrawID` which is guaranteed to be dynaically uniform.
+With this setup instead of having multiple instances of the cube, you would record 1600 draw commands so that `gl_DrawID` is set to a value of [0, 1600) depending on which command is being executed.

+2) Add other extensions on top of bindless.
+For Nvidia (if required) you can add `#extension GL_NV_gpu_shader5 : require`.
+On AMD (if required) you can add `#extension GL_EXT_nonuniform_qualifier : require`.

+(Special thanks to Jake Ryan over at [https://juandiegomontoya.github.io/modern_opengl.html](https://juandiegomontoya.github.io/modern_opengl.html) for pointing this out)

+## uvec2 To sampler

+For an example of this, see this shader: [https://github.com/JuanDiegoMontoya/GLest-Rendererer/blob/main/glRenderer/Resources/Shaders/gBufferBindless.fs](https://github.com/JuanDiegoMontoya/GLest-Rendererer/blob/main/glRenderer/Resources/Shaders/gBufferBindless.fs)

+After making a 64-bit texture handle resident, it is possible to pass in that texture as an array of uvec2 instead of an explicit sampler2D.
+As a short example modified from the link above:

+{% highlight glsl %}
+#version 460 core
+#extension GL_ARB_bindless_texture : enable

+layout (location = 1) uniform uvec2 albedoHandle;

+layout (location = 2) in vec2 fsTexCoord;

+void main() {
+    const bool hasAlbedo = (albedoHandle.x != 0 || albedoHandle.y != 0);
+    vec4 color = vec4(0.1, 0.1, 0.1, 1);
+    if (hasAlbedo) {
+        // Notice the cast to sampler2D from the uvec2 handle color = texture(sampler2D(albedoHandle, fsTexCoord)).rgba;
+    }

+    ... rest of shader ...
+}
+{% endhighlight %}

+(Special thanks to Jake Ryan over at [https://juandiegomontoya.github.io/modern_opengl.html](https://juandiegomontoya.github.io/modern_opengl.html) for suggesting this example)

 ## Conclusion

 Bindless textures are a very powerful tool to increase the number of textures that a shader can access.
 It supplements the old methods of using texture arrays or texture atlases, and for programs that spend large amounts of time binding/unbinding textures between draw calls it can offer a lot of performance improvements.